 The 17th century saw a rise in British mirror design, early mirrors not only feature the giltwood finish we associate with them today but an array of materials including ivory, ebony, tortoiseshell, silver or wooden marquetry featuring walnut and laburnum.
 Carved designs throughout this period are in keeping with fashionable furniture, such as the Dutch influence of William and Mary and later Queen Anne styles.
 Mirrors were in many cases bespoke for an interior space, such as above a mantelpiece.
 Past auction results for Queen Anne mirror sconces have reached over £500,000 for a set of four.

-Above: late 17th century and early 18th century mirrors featuring different decorative materials
+Above: late 17th century and early 18th century mirrors with gold leaf on gesso, enamel with precious stones, venetian glass and inlaid wood

 The 17th century also saw the awe-inspiring creation of Versailles under the rule of the Sun King Louis XIV and the famous hall of mirrors.
 Constructed between 1678 and 1684, the hall featured 17 large mirrors opposite 17 windows facing out to the gardens of the palace.
 The mirrors are composed of 350 individual pieces to achieve a size that was phenomenal for its time.

-Above: examples of 18th century mirror frame styles including baroque and neoclassical designs
+Above: examples of 18th century mirror frame styles including baroque, rococo and neoclassical styles

 Interiors during the 18th century began to be dictated by the furniture guides produced by British designers Thomas Chippendale and Thomas Sheraton.
 Chippendale designed a variety of mirrors as well as other furniture pieces for the home, these typically included fashionable details such as opulent rococo florals, birds, ribbons, and neoclassical features.
 You can find out more about Chippendale furniture here.